Certificate Award in Medical Interpreting

 - Medical staff: Nurses, physicians, front office staff, etc. who are bilingual in English and Spanish

-You may be admitted to the program if you 1) have completed at least a high school education or its equivalent, 2) possess a high level of oral skills in Spanish and English, 3) are highly motivated, 4) posses people skills and 5) have passed the Medical Interpreting Entrance Exam.
+You may be admitted to the program if you 1) have completed at least a high school education or its equivalent, 2) possess a high level of oral skills in Spanish and English, 3) are highly motivated, 4) possess people skills and 5) have passed the Medical Interpreting Entrance Exam.

 Job Outlook: This medical interpreting field is fast growing and according to the U.S. Department of Labor, interpreters can expect much faster than average employment growth over the next decade due to the increase in the number of foreign language speakers in the United States.
-Upon completion of the course students will have the skills and hours necessary to work as medical interpreter.
+Upon completion of the course, students will have the skills and hours necessary to work as a medical interpreter.